Human Services/Eligibility Worker

 Human services comprise all professional fields that share the common goal of helping people.

 This program is designed to be flexible to meet current and future market demands so that the students may choose courses most appropriate to their interests and career goals.
-Courses are offered on campus or online for maximum flexibility and accessibility.
 Content emphasizes human service theory and professional skills, as well as prescribed courses in social welfare.
 Practical experience is gained during the internship with a human services provider.
 At graduation students are job ready.

 BSC also offers a two-semester Program Certificate in Eligibility Worker.